-While that might have worked for the streets of Naples -- or other dense cities -- it wasn't going to work for the delivery business.
+While that might have worked for the streets of Naples—or other dense cities—it wasn’t going to work for the delivery business.
 There were two solutions to the problem for the exploding post-war American pizza market.
 First, there were regular old boxes, but those had a major defect.
 The moisture from the pizza would make the box all floppy.
 Oil could end up seeping easily through the bottom, too.
-Second, as described by Scott Weiner, who I would say is the undisputed expert on pizza mobility solutions, you could *bag* the pizza.
+Second, as described by Scott Wiener, who I would say is the undisputed expert on pizza mobility solutions, you could bag the pizza.

-"In the 1940's, lots of pizza purveyors offered take-out pies," Weiner writes.
-"The pizza would sit on a stiff corrugated base, which could slide snugly into a large paper bag."
+“In the 1940’s, lots of pizza purveyors offered take-out pies,” Wiener writes.
+“The pizza would sit on a stiff corrugated base, which could slide snugly into a large paper bag.”

 The bag, while it kept heat in and allowed some moisture to escape, provided no protection for the pizza’s face.
 They worked OK for take-out, but what about delivery?
 It’s hard to transport more than one pie in a bag.

 In the traditional story of the pizza box, Tom Monaghan’s pizza empire, Domino’s, developed the corrugated box in the early 1960s, marking a major advance in pizza technology.
 These wonder boxes could be stacked.
 They had vents.
 All around, the flatpacked, foldable corrugated pizza box was one of those small inventions that seem almost inevitable after someone comes up with it.